Shilpilibm/ATT_knowledge/Q_8/fiber.md

 ## Is AT&T Fiber still expanding?

 AT&T Fiber expansion and evolution is ongoing and is all part of the mission to make AT&T the best connectivity provider in America.
-There are many factors that contribute to the timing of AT&T consumer fiber deployment, including, but not limited to, resources, local permitting, access to property or community and even environmental factors.
-We are constantly evaluating new metros to add to the AT&T Fiber footprint.
+There are many factors that contribute to the timing of AT&T consumer fiber deployment, including, but not limited to, resources, local permitting, access to property or community and even environmental factors.We are constantly evaluating new metros to add to the AT&T Fiber footprint.

 ## If I want a faster internet connection, can I upgrade my AT&T internet?